Skip to content

 1. Setting up the demo

 1. Set up docker as outlined in the docker setup guide.
-During the setup, build the docker image with all dependencies (i.e., use the --build-arg DEPENDENCIES=all_groups argument)
+Build base image with flag DEPENDENCIES=core_only

 xhost +local:root